-One of the greatest things afforded to indie authors is the creativity involved in their own book marketing.
+One of the greatest things afforded to indie authors is the creativity involved in generating their own book promotion ideas.

-Yes, it can be tiresome and too often it seems like a chore, and if you resonate with this I want to encourage you to kick off 2018 with a new book marketing approach.
+Yes, it can be tiresome and too often it seems like a chore, so if you resonate with this I want to encourage you to dive into the rest of this year with a new book marketing approach.

-Create a calendar for giveaways and bonus content
+Create a Calendar for Bonus Content and Giveaways

 This is separate from the regular promotion you do for your book releases, and separate from the day-to-day engagement you try to create with fans via email or social media.

 If you’re asking why bother with giveaways and bonus content, I’ll tell you: it sets you apart.

 All indie authors do book marketing (I hope!) but no one can replicate your giveaway prizes and no one can replicate your bonus content – because these elements stem from your books and what makes your brand unique.

 Yes, as an indie author you’re a brand, and the sooner you start thinking that way, the more successful you’ll be.
 Download our free planner in the Resources section.

 The Psychology Behind Smart Book Promotion Ideas